Lean Belly Breakthrough

 Has a great value to people to try to lose weight and keep it.
 Specially aerobic exercise directly increase the daily energy expenditure and is particularly useful along term.

 Exercise alone result in small amounts of weigh loss.
 The diet plus exercise result in slightly greater weight loss that diet alone.
 A more exercise per day is associated with greater amount of weight loss.

 The social support in the process is the great value for the accomplishment of the goals.
 The combination of aerobic exercise and the diet give excellent results.

 For the treatment of obesity are available bot over the counter and by prescription.
 A person with BMI greater than 30 or those with 27 with obesity and complication follow the medical prescriptions.

 Is a treatment option for patients with very very severe obesity.
 Most popular is the roux in Y gastric bypass (RYGB) The operation can be done laparoscopically with the RYBG typically result in substantial loss of over 30% in some cases.

 Another operation is gastric banding results in less dramatic weight loss that RYGB and has short-term complications

 Mueller C. et al ASPEN clinical guidelines: nutrition, screening, assessment.

-PLEASE, share the post to someone possible get the benefit.
+PLEASE, share the post with someone which desire to apply it in their life.
 Don forget to post your comment or question.